The main accounting principles adopted in the preparation of the consolidated financial statements at December 31, 2017 are reported below.

-The Consolidated Financial Statements include the Consolidated Statement of Financial Position, the Consolidated Income Statement, the Consolidated Comprehensive Income Statement, the Consolidated Cash Flow Statement, the Consolidated Statement of Changes in Shareholders’ Equity and the Explanatory Notes.
+The Consolidated Financial Statements includes the Consolidated Statement of Financial Position, the Consolidated Income Statement, the Consolidated Comprehensive Income Statement, the Consolidated Cash Flow Statement, the Statement of Changes in Consolidated Shareholders’ Equity and the relative Explanatory Notes.

-The Consolidated Financial Statements at December 31, 2016 were prepared in accordance with IFRS in force at the approval date of the financial statements and the provisions of Article 9 of Legislative Decree 38/2005.
+The consolidated financial statements at December 31, 2017 were prepared in accordance with IFRS in force at the approval date of the financial statements and the provisions enacted as per Article 9 of Leg.
+Decree No. 38/2005.
 The term IFRS includes all of the International Financial Reporting Standards, all of the International Accounting Standards and all of the interpretations of the International Financial Reporting Interpretations Committee (IFRIC) previously called the Standing Interpretations Committee (SIC) approved and adopted by the European Union.

-For a better presentation of the financial statements, the income statement was presented in two separate tables: a) the Consolidated Income Statement and b) the Comprehensive Consolidated Income Statement.
+For a better presentation of the financial statements, the income statement was presented in two separate statements: a) the consolidated income statement and b) the consolidated comprehensive income statement.

-The International Accounting Standards, the amendments and the interpretations for which application is mandatory as of January 1, 2016, following completion of the relative approval process by the relevant authorities, are illustrated below.
-The adoption of these amendments and interpretations has not had any impact on the financial position or on the result of the Company.
+The international accounting standards, amendments and interpretations which must be obligatory applied from January 1, 2017, following completion of the relative approval process by the relevant authorities, are illustrated below.
+The adoption of these amendments and interpretations has not had any impact on the financial position or on the result of the companies of the Group.